Dental Hygiene – Associate in Science Degree, Certificate of Achievement

 https://www.dhbc.ca.gov

 The Dental Hygiene Program is accredited by the Commission on Dental Accreditation of the American Dental Association.
-It has been granted the accreditation status of “Approval without reporting requirements”.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.

 The Commission on Dental Accreditation